webim/webim-client-sdk-ios/Documentation/Index.md

 Requests all messages from history.
 If an empty list is passed inside completion, there no messages in history yet.
 If there is any previous [MessageTracker](#message-tracker) request that is not completed, or current [MessageTracker](#message-tracker) has been destroyed, this method will do nothing.
-This method is totally independent on [getLastMessages(byLimit limitOfMessages:,completion:)](#get-last-messages-by-limit-limit-of-messages-completion) and [getNextMessages(byLimit limitOfMessages:,completion:)](#get-next-nessages-by-limit-limit-of-messages-completion) methods calls.
+This method is totally independent on [getLastMessages(byLimit:completion:)](#get-last-messages-by-limit-limit-of-messages-completion) and [getNextMessages(byLimit:completion:)](#get-next-nessages-by-limit-limit-of-messages-completion) methods calls.
 Completion is called with received array of [Message](#message) objects as the parameter.
 Can throw errors of [AccessError](#access-error) type.